 The AWL cannot accept stray dogs, wandering at large, from the public.
 If you find a stray dog you must contact your local council for them to pick it up and take it to the AWL or local council pound.

 Most dog laws are drawn from the 'Dog and Cat Management Act' and are produced by your local council as by-laws.
-For more informations visit the Dog and Cat Management Board
+For more information visit the Dog and Cat Management Board

 Contact your local council to find out about special requirements for your area.
 Examples of this could be beaches or parks where dogs are allowed (on or off leash).